diethardsteiner/diethardsteiner.github.io/_posts/2018-02-11-Webspoon-Kubernates-Part-2.md

     fsType: ext4
 ```

-[OPEN]: how can the `PersistentVolume` specify a storage class if storage classes are used for dynamic provisioning?

 > **Important**: The above definition defines the `StorageClass` named `webspoon-storage-class` for the `PersistentVolume`, which will be used to bind `PersistentVolumeClaim` requests to this `PersistentVolume` later on.

 Add volume to **cluster**: